 Type of Work

-Standard floor tiling is generally lower risk than waterproofing work, swimming pool tiling, or large-format natural stone installation.
-Wet area work carries higher liability due to the potential for water damage if waterproofing fails.
+Standard floor tiling is generally rated lower than waterproofing work, swimming pool tiling or large-format natural stone installation.
+Wet area work carries higher liability because of the potential for significant water damage if waterproofing fails.

 💰